 During the 1920s Rose made his name as a successful songwriter, authoring or co-authoring pop and jazz hits such as “Red Hot Mama,” “Deed I Do,” and “Honest and Truly.”
 During these same years he also made piano rolls; broadcast on Chicago radio stations KYW, WLS, and WBBM; and recorded for the Brunswick label.

-In 1933, having lost his Chicago radio job because of a drinking problem, Rose moved to Nashville to work on WSM.
-Between 1933 and 1938 he divided his time mostly among Nashville, Chicago, and New York, performing on live radio shows and shopping his songs to music publishers.
-While continuing to write pop material, he also began to work closely with the Vagabonds and the Delmore Brothers of WSM’s Grand Ole Opry, and also wrote songs for cowboy singer Ray Whitley, then working in New York.
-In about 1935, in New York, Rose converted to Christian Science, a faith that would guide his personal and professional life from then on.
+Rose lost his Chicago radio job because of a drinking problem, and in 1933, moved to Nashville to work at WSM.
+Between 1933 and 1938 he divided his time among Nashville, Chicago, and New York, performing on live radio shows and shopping his songs to music publishers.
+While continuing to write pop material, he also began to work closely with the Vagabonds and the Delmore Brothers of WSM’s Grand Ole Opry, and wrote songs for cowboy singer Ray Whitley as well.
+While living in New York, Rose converted to Christian Science, a faith that would guide his personal and professional life from then on.

 In 1936 he scored his first pop-western hit, “We’ll Rest at the End of the Trail,” recorded by Tex Ritter, the Sons of the Pioneers, and Bing Crosby.
-Partly as a result, Rose spent most of the years 1938–1942 in Hollywood penning a series of hits for cowboy film stars Gene Autry, Ray Whitley, and Roy Rogers.
+Rose consequentially spent the majority of the late 1930s and early 1940s in Hollywood penning a series of hits for cowboy film stars Gene Autry, Ray Whitley, and Roy Rogers.

-In 1942 Rose joined Roy Acuff in founding Acuff-Rose Publications, Nashville’s first major country publishing house.
+In 1942 Rose and Roy Acuff founded Acuff-Rose Music, Nashville’s first major country publishing house.
 Rose continued to write or co-write country standards such as “Wait for the Light to Shine,” “Afraid,” and “Blue Eyes Crying in the Rain” while serving as an expert editor, most notably for his protégé Hank Williams.
-Rose also made Acuff-Rose a solid institutional base for aspiring songwriters such as Boudleaux and Felice Bryant.
+Rose also made Acuff-Rose a solid institutional base for aspiring songwriters such as Lefty Frizell, Felice and Boudleaux Bryant, and Don Gibson.

 In addition, Rose served as MGM Records’ unsalaried, Nashville-based A&R man.
-For this label he supervised sessions for Williams, the Louvin Brothers, Red Sovine, Bob Wills, and many other acts.
+He supervised sessions for Williams, the Louvin Brothers, Red Sovine, Bob Wills, and many other MGM acts.
 Rose’s greatest success was recruiting Williams for MGM, but Rose acted as talent scout for other labels as well: for example, he steered both Martha Carson and the Louvin Brothers to contracts with Capitol, and Rosalie Allen to an RCA Victor contract.

 – Adapted from the Country Music Hall of Fame® and Museum’s Encyclopedia of Country Music, published by Oxford University Press.